mjl-/mox/README.md

 them.
 Check the release notes of all version between your current installation and the release you're upgrading to.

-Before upgrading, make a backup of the data directory with `mox backup
+Before upgrading, make a backup of the config & data directory with `mox backup
 <destdir>`.
+This copies all files from the config directory to
-This writes consistent snapshots of the database files, and
+`<destdir>/config`, and creates `<destdir>/data` with a consistent snapshots of the database files, and message files from the outgoing queue and accounts.
-duplicates message files from the outgoing queue and accounts.
-Using the new mox binary, run `mox verifydata <backupdir>` (do NOT use the "live" data directory!) for a dry run.
+Using the new mox binary, run `mox verifydata <destdir>/data` (do NOT use the "live" data directory!) for a dry run.
 If this fails, an upgrade will probably fail too.

 Important: verifydata with the new mox binary can modify the database files (due to automatic schema upgrades).
 So make a fresh backup again before the actual upgrade.
 See the help output of the "backup" and "verifydata" commands for more details.

 During backup, message files are hardlinked if possible, and copied otherwise.
 Using a destination directory like `data/tmp/backup` increases the odds